 Figure 5.3.2-1: Architecture for management of ADN

-In the architecture of management of ADN, the [memory] specialization is hosted on the Registrar CSE of the ADN.
+In Figure 5.3.2-1 is represented the architecture of management of ADN, using <mgmtObj> resources.
+The [memory] or [dmAgent] specialization is hosted on the Registrar CSE of the ADN.
 According to the supported configuration of oneM2M architecture, the Registrar CSE could be IN-CSE or MN-CSE.

 In this case, the <node> resource hosted under the CSEBase of the Registrar CSE represents the ADN which is the managed entity.
-The driver gets the memory information using internal interfaces and make the ADN-AE updates the memory value to the [memory] specialization over the Mca reference point.
+The driver gets the memory information using internal interfaces and makes the ADN-AE update the memory value to the [memory] or [dmAgent] specialization over the Mca reference point.
 The update over Mca is triggered periodically or based on the policy of the ADN which is implementation specific.

 5.3.3 Management of NoDN